Radmaster5000/listmaker/README.md

 This is a short script to run through my iTunes playlists and change the paths of the tracks, creating identical playlists that will work on a different MP3 player.

-It works but runs into issues with playlists that have spaces in their titles.
-Due to the risk of breaking what I have so far, I've created another branch to work on renaming files that contain spaces.
+It ran into an issue with playlists that have spaces in their names, so the first part of the program replaces spaces with underscores.

+**************

+HOW TO USE:

+* Save iTunes playlists into iTunesPlaylists file on desktop.

+* Navigate to listMaker folder

+USAGE: bash textify.sh

+* Sony Walkman friendly playlist will be created in the WalkmanPlaylists folder on desktop

+* Drop new playlist into MUSIC folder on Walkman